neonephos/community/misc/ipcei_ora_cisero_overview.md

 ## What is an IPCEI?

+To understand an IPCEI let's go back to the basics.
 The European Union (EU) is a supranational organization where member states have conferred aspects of their national sovereignty to EU institutions.
 This allows these institutional bodies to make decisions and binding laws, under the motive of strengthening the functioning of the union.
 One particular area of interest is the distribution of state aid.
 Such subventions to e.g. the private sector have the power to distort the market in favor of a member state and must therefore be regulated supranationally, at the level of the union as a whole.

 [Article 107 of the Treaty on the Functioning of the European Union](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:12008E107) defines a list of exceptions on when state aid is allowed and can be disbursed by a national government to its internal market.
 For the purposes of NeoNephos, of particular interest is section three, which states: